 However, we know that despite its importance the Modern Slavery Act is just the start.
 It does not compel businesses to tackle modern slavery in supply chains and corporate compliance is, so far, often poor (with honourable exceptions).
 In fact, almost half of the businesses required to comply with the Act’s reporting requirements have failed to do so.
 Better enforcement of the Act is needed.
 Legislation could also be strengthened, for example, through bringing public authority procurement into its scope.
 We therefore back the calls from organisations such as Ethical Trading Initiative and the CORE coalition for better enforcement of existing legislation and enhanced due diligence processes.

 We want to use Fairtrade’s voice to push policy makers to go further.
-Earlier this year, to coincide with the Commonwealth Heads of Government summit in London, Fairtrade organisations from across the Commonwealth signed a joint letter calling on Commonwealth leaders to take action on modern slavery (see a copy of our letter).
+Last year, to coincide with the Commonwealth Heads of Government summit in London, Fairtrade organisations from across the Commonwealth signed a joint letter calling on Commonwealth leaders to take action on modern slavery (see a copy of our letter).

 However, government action is only part of the story, it is businesses who ultimately must act within their own supply chains.
 The businesses that Fairtrade works with are asking us to support them in new ways.
 These include the development of large-scale programmes to tackle the specific challenges linked to the causes of slavery faced by farmers and workers in different supply chains.

 By working together, we can build a fairer world and end slavery forever.